Skip to Content

 Constructing a Knotted Bow Headband

-1. Cut two 31" x 3" fabric pieces, fold each lengthwise, and shape the ends into gentle points for that perfect bow style.
+1. Cut two 31" x 3" fabric pieces with pointed ends for that perfect bow silhouette.

-2. Pin right sides together and sew with a matching thread, leaving a 2" turning gap.
+2. Pin right sides together, sew with matching thread, leaving a 2" turning gap.

-3. Turn right side out, press those seams crisp, and thread your plastic headband through.
+3. Flip right side out, press seams crisp, and thread through your headband base.

 Assembling a Wide Elastic Headband